ShaikhBorhanUddin/Inventory_Management/solutions.md

 ORDER BY TotalRevenue DESC
 LIMIT 1;
 ```
+This SQL query identifies the **month with the highest total sales revenue**.
+It joins the `Orders` table with the `OrderDetails` table using the `OrderID` key to access detailed order information.
+The `OrderDate` is formatted as `'YYYY-MM'` using the `TO_CHAR` function to group revenue data by month.
+For each month, it calculates total revenue by multiplying the quantity of items ordered (`OrderItemQuantity`) by the unit price (`PerUnitPrice`) and summing these values.
+The query groups results by OrderMonth, orders them in descending order of revenue, and uses `LIMIT 1` to return only the month with the highest revenue.

 ## Output
 |ordermonth|totalrevenue|
 |----------|------------|
 |2017-02   |4573355.78  |

+The analysis shows that **February 2017** was the **most profitable month**, generating approximately **$4.57 million** in total revenue.
+This peak could be attributed to factors such as seasonal demand, promotional events, product launches, or bulk corporate purchases.
+Identifying such high-performing periods allows businesses to replicate successful sales strategies, plan inventory and staffing needs more effectively, and maximize future revenue by aligning marketing efforts with proven demand cycles.

 # Q5: Which warehouse has handled the highest total order quantity?
 ## Solution